 - what facilities are there for you to stay with your child?

-- if your child needs an anaesthetic, can you be with them when the anaesthetic is given, and in the recovery room afterward?
+- if your child needs an anaesthetic, can you be with them when the anaesthetic is given and in the recovery room afterwards?

 - if your child has special needs, is the hospital aware of these and what support is available?

-- is there a pre-admit or play preparation programme to help children understand what will happen?
+- is there a pre-admission or play preparation programme to help tamariki understand what will happen?

 What should I bring for my child's hospital visit?

-- it can be a good idea to involve your child in packing a bag to take to hospital, if possible - children can usually wear their own clothes or nightwear if they wish
+It can be a good idea to involve your child in packing a bag to take to hospital, if possible.
+Tamariki can usually wear their own clothes or nightwear if they wish, so pack these.

-- include something familiar and comforting, such as a cuddly, a favourite toy or game, pictures of family.
+Pack something familiar and comforting, such as a cuddly, a favourite toy or game or pictures of family.
 You can pack some activities such as books or colouring in case they feel up to it.

 If your child has special needs, you will need to bring any mobility aids and any other resources that they normally need or use.
 Bring the car seat, if applicable, for when your child leaves the hospital.

 How can play help my child in hospital?

 Play is familiar and reassuring.
-It's how children make sense of the world around them.
-In hospital, it helps children to learn and develop, and to feel less anxious.
+It's how tamariki make sense of the world around them.
+In hospital, it helps tamariki to learn and develop and to feel less anxious.
 It also helps them to express their feelings, understand what is happening and cope with treatment.

-Many hospitals have play specialists who can give you suggestions about how best to prepare your child.
+Many hospitals have play specialists who can suggest how best to prepare your child.

 How can I make a hospital visit easier for my child?

 It is important to be with your child as much as you can so that they continue to feel loved and safe.
-Younger children especially will cope with the hospital experience best if a parent, or other trusted person, stay with them.
+Younger tamariki especially will cope with the hospital experience best if a parent or other trusted person stays with them.

 Talk to your child about timelines that make sense to them.
-For example, tell them that you'll be back after lunch or as long as it takes to watch a favourite movie etc.
+For example, tell them you'll be back after lunch or as long as it takes to watch a favourite movie.

 What can I expect once my child is home again after their hospital visit?

-When children go home, it is common for them – and for their brothers and sisters – to need extra love, patience and attention until they feel secure again.
+When tamariki go home, it is common for them and their brothers and sisters to need extra love, patience and attention until they feel secure again.

 It is likely that your child's behaviour may change for a time.
-They may worry more about things in general, and particularly about their health or about minor injuries.
+They may worry more about things in general, particularly their health or minor injuries.
 They may be more 'clingy' or babyish.
 Eating and sleeping habits may change.
-They may be fearful in situations which remind them of hospital or of illness.
+They may be fearful in situations that remind them of hospital or of illness.
 All of these are very common reactions and should pass in time.